-If our stockholders do not approve this Proposal No. 3, we will be unable to use equity compensation to the extent needed to provide competitive compensation to motivate our employees.
-In addition, as described above, on December 10, 2021, our named executive officers were awarded the Contingent Grants, representing options to purchase an aggregate of 370,000 shares of our common stock, and other non-executive employees were awarded options to purchase an aggregate of 396,000 shares of our common stock on the same date.
-The Contingent Grants are subject to the effectiveness of the Amendment, and such awards will be canceled if this Proposal No. 3 is not approved.
-If this Proposal No. 3 is not approved at the Annual Meeting, we could be required to increase cash compensation to attract, retain and motivate our employees, which may compromise funding of our development programs.
+If our stockholders do not approve this Proposal No. 2, we will be unable to use equity compensation to the extent needed to provide competitive compensation to motivate our employees.
+If this Proposal No. 2 is not approved at the Annual Meeting, we could be required to increase cash compensation to attract, retain and motivate our employees, which may compromise funding of our development programs.